Our Political Involvement

 To promote the advancement of sound public policy, the Boston Scientific Corporation Political Action Committee (BSC PAC) facilitates voluntary political contributions by eligible employees and our Board of Directors, in accordance with federal law.
 The BSC PAC is run by a governing board of senior employees representing each of our primary businesses and functions.

-Contributions to candidates are bipartisan and based on the following criteria: sits on a Congressional committee with jurisdiction over issues affecting our business; serves in elected leadership within the Congress or in a position to shape public policy; represents a district or state with a BSC facility; voting record is supportive of key issues affecting BSC; and the integrity of the candidate.
+Contributions to candidates are bipartisan and based on the following criteria: sits on a Congressional committee with jurisdiction over issues affecting our business; serves in elected leadership within the Congress or in a position to shape public policy; represents a district or state with a BSC facility; voting record is supportive of key issues affecting BSC; and the character and integrity of the candidate, including the candidate’s position on issues that may impair BSC’s corporate reputation or are contrary to BSC’s Values.

 This partnership with our company enables us to help elect candidates who understand the medical device industry and support policies that will promote innovation and patient access to technologies.